xiaote0803/Discord-Nuke-Bot/README.md

 ## Notes

-- Please ensure the bot has administrator permissions in the target server
+- Please check the bot has admin permissions in the target server
-- Place the bot's role as high as possible in the role hierarchy
+- Move the bot's role as high as possible in the role list
 - Use lowercase when setting channel names

 ## Disclaimer

-This project is for educational and learning purposes only.
-I am not responsible for any damage caused by the use of this code.
-Users should use this tool responsibly and ensure compliance with all relevant terms of service and legal regulations.
+This project is for educational purposes only.
+Use at your own risk.
+Users are responsible for complying with all applicable laws and terms of service.